jeffreysorgen/golf-club-sensors/EnablingBLE.md

 Right now, information is being sent through BLE every time the code loops.
 We need to send notifications about a change of state to the Client (nRF Connect) when the peripheral changes its state from Ready to Resting or back.
 When the app reads "Ready!" or "Resting!" it is receiving 6 or 8 bytes of information from the device constantly, which is excessive.

+So we need to modify the code so that it will only send data via BLE when necessary, when the state changes from Ready to Resting.
+This reduces the BLE communication (which is the most energy-hungry part of this project) down to one single instance: _characteristic change_ (state change).

+**The new code has this function.** It looks like this in the monitor, and sends BLE data only when the words "State change to" show up.
+#

+- add this here: `images/stateshanges.gif`

+#

 So we need to enable Notify functionality (or Indicate) so that we can send the data once and be done until the state changes again.
-This reduces the BLE communication (which is the most energy-hungry part of this project) down to one single instance: _characteristic change_ (state change).

 **Updating a characteristic.**
 When Y-axis, `y < -0.85`, changes from True to False or back, this is the moment to send BLE data and nothing else, to save on BLE energy. _We now need to adopt this energy-saving code._